 Which brands make the highest quality heat pumps?

 Many companies manufacture heat pumps.
 Please browse the profiles of the following heat pump manufacturers to learn more about their product offerings and see how other homeowners rank their experiences with these products:

 One of the most important choices you will make in buying a heat pump is which contractor to hire.
 A good contractor will correctly size your heat pump, help you calculate the payback period of high- and low-efficiency equipment, and ensure that the equipment is installed properly.
 In addition, they will respond promptly when you have an HVAC crisis, provide ongoing maintenance, and act as a go-between with the manufacturer to replace failed parts under warranty.
+In fact, selecting an unqualified contractor could mean that you end up with a heat pump that is too large, and therefore cycles on and off too often, or one that is too small and so ineffective in heating or cooling your house—and that’s assuming the electrical and plumbing are run appropriately!
 Much like choosing a lawyer or an accountant, you should approach the choice of an HVAC contractor carefully.

 Approach your selection of an HVAC contractor the same way you would hire an employee: interview several, get references, and decide slowly.
 Probably the best way to start is to call friends who live in your town, and ask them who they would recommend.
 Small businesses (such as the typical HVAC company) live and die by word-of-mouth referral — if a contractor knows that one of their current clients referred them to you, they will work harder to make you happy.

 If you can’t find enough contractors through word-of-mouth, consider working with a company that maintains a network of HVAC contractors.
 For example, FurnaceCompare.com can help you find up to 3 contractors that will give you a free, no-obligation quote on replacing your heat pump.